Collaborative Mobility Virtual Conference: 17-20 November 2020

 For more details please visit the conference page:

-Setting up a Community Bike Share Scheme
+Setting up a Scottish Bike Share Scheme: 8 December 2020

 Are you a community group in Scotland keen to share a fleet of bikes for the use of your community?
 Do you have a thousand questions about how to do this, for example how to get started?
 How to share the bikes?
 How to promote the scheme?
 What does success look like?